100+ Senior Safety Tips For Winter

 - turn lights on at any time from anywhere

 - detect intruders

-Going outside in the cold
+Going outside in the cold in winter

 - do your parents have the right shoes ?